1962 California gubernatorial election

 The 1962 California gubernatorial election was held on November 6, 1962.
-The Democratic incumbent, Pat Brown, ran for re-election against former U.S. vice president and 1960 Republican presidential nominee Richard Nixon.
+The Democratic incumbent, Pat Brown, won re-election over former U.S. vice president and 1960 Republican presidential nominee Richard Nixon.

+Brown faced nominal opposition throughout the Democratic primary.
+Emphasizing his record as governor, and following a successful public relations campaign to make Brown appear forceful and decisive, Brown would crush his opponents and won with over 80 percent of the vote.

+Nixon was drafted by the California Republican Party in the hopes that it would revitalize his political career following his narrow loss to John F. Kennedy in the 1960 election.

 In his concession speech the following morning, Nixon accused the media of favoring his opponent Brown, stating that it was his "last press conference" and "You won't have Nixon to kick around any more."
-Six years later, Nixon was elected President of the United States, and ten years later to the day, he was re-elected in a landslide.
+Six years later, Nixon was elected President of the United States, and ten years after this press conference, he was re-elected in a landslide.

 Background

 Pat Brown was a relatively popular Democratic governor in California who was first elected in 1958.
 However, he was seen as vulnerable due to criticisms of indecision and occasional errors in policy.

 In 1958, the Democratic Party had swept all but a single statewide office, and all of the incumbents were seeking reelection in 1962.
 Despite 1958's near-sweep by Democrats and the state having more registered Democrats than Republicans (4,289,997 registered Democrats on election day 1962 compared to 3,002,038 registered Republicans), at the time, California was generally considered a Republican stronghold, with Republican governors and senators from the end of World War II until the election of Democrat Clair Engle to the Senate in 1958, and Brown's election as governor the same year.
 The state had voted for Eisenhower in 1952 and 1956, and Nixon carried the state over John F. Kennedy in the 1960 Presidential election.

 In 1962, with popular incumbent Senator Thomas Kuchel essentially guaranteed to win re-election, the Republican Party felt it could also gain the governorship and win the state back from the Democrats.
 They turned to former Vice President Richard Nixon, the biggest name at the time in the California Republican Party.
 Nixon had a record of winning statewide elections in California, having been elected Senator in 1950, carrying the state twice (in 1952 and 1956) as the vice presidential candidate on the ticket with Dwight D. Eisenhower, and carrying the state against Kennedy in the 1960 presidential election.
 They also felt a convincing win could be a springboard for Nixon to challenge Kennedy again in 1964, since he narrowly lost to him in 1960.

+Primary elections were held on June 5, 1962.